adrianasofiaespinoza/Aplicaciones-Web/HTML+CSS+JS/README.md

-# My University Website — HTML + CSS
+# My University Website — HTML + CSS + jQuery

-A restyled version of the Workshop 1 website.
-The content and page structure stay the same as the HTML-only version; what's new is a shared, site-wide stylesheet combined with page-specific styling for a cleaner, more polished, and consistent layout.
+The Workshop 2 (HTML + CSS) website, now extended with jQuery for Workshop 3.
+Same pages and layout as before; what's new is interactive behavior added to three sections: a collapsible show/hide toggle on Home, an image gallery with a modal viewer on Hobbies, and full client-side validation with a success popup on Contact.

 ## Tech Stack

 - HTML5
-- CSS3 (Flexbox, custom classes, media-free responsive tweaks)
+- CSS3
+- jQuery (via CDN)

 ## Project Structure